sollynoay/Sonar-simulator-blender/README.md

-# Sonar-simulator-blender
+# Sonar-simulator-blender ver 0.1
-Sonar simulator based on blender
+Sonar simulator based on blender ver 0.1.
+Just started.
 # Blender version
 Currently only support Blender 2.79
 # Dependencies
-opencv that can work on python 3.5 (not necessary) and OpenEXR
+Opencv that can work on python 3.5 (not necessary) and OpenEXR.
+The uploaded OpenEXR only support windows.